-There’s no doubt that wearing the right technical apparel will make your day on the slopes skiing or snowboarding much more enjoyable.
+There’s no doubt that knowing what to wear skiing and snowboarding will make your day on the slopes skiing or snowboarding much more enjoyable.
 The right gear will keep you dry on the outside and inside and help your temperature stay just right.
 When you’re comfortable, you can focus on how much fun you’re having instead of being bummed about how wet, cold and miserable you are.
 The whole goal, after all, is to have fun!

-This guide will walk you through the technical apparel you’ll want to have so you can enjoy everything winter has to offer in comfort!
+This guide will walk you through the technical apparel you’ll want to wear skiing and snowboarding so you can enjoy everything winter has to offer in comfort!
 It’s best to think in terms of layers as you build your winter outfit.
-Starting with a base layer, adding a mid layer if needed, and lastly topping things off with an outer or shell layer.
+Starting with a base layer, adding a mid-layer if needed, and lastly topping things off with an outer or shell layer.
 Let’s begin!

-The number one thing you need to know is “cotton kills”.
+The number one thing you need to know about what to wear skiing and snowboarding is “cotton kills”.
 Cotton is a very comfortable fabric to wear, and it also absorbs moisture really well.
 The problem is that it holds that moisture really well too.
 We’ve all been active on a hot summer day wearing a cotton shirt; it doesn’t take long for that cotton shirt to be soaked, and it takes what seems like forever for it to dry out.
 Being active in the cold still produces sweat.
 Now imagine wearing a wet t-shirt (or even worse, wet socks) while outdoors in the cold for a long period of time.
 Wet and cold is a fun KILLER.

-There are many synthetic and wool base layer and mid layer options designed to expertly keep you dry and regulate your body temp.
-There’s also socks with specific cuts and strategically placed padding to fit inside a boot.
+There are many synthetic and wool base-layer options designed to keep you dry and regulate your body temp.
+There are also socks with specific cuts and strategically placed padding to fit inside a boot.
 The goal is no cotton against your skin; you need something that will wick the moisture away from your body, keeping you dry and, ultimately, keeping you warmer.

 What is the difference between a casual winter jacket and a technical ski or snowboard jacket?
 At the core, these two jackets are designed to do completely different things.
-Let’s break down the basic differences:
+To decide what to wear skiing and snowboarding, let’s break down the basic differences:

 Standard Winter Jacket Features: